erics273/learning-angular4-with-timely/21-the-reports-page.md

 You click the "SIGN OUT" button, refresh the page, and log back in using the username "hector" and the password "hector".
-You click ont he "REPORT" tab and see an empty list returned.
+You click on the "REPORT" tab and see an empty list returned.

 ```json